Positive Behaviour Policy

 If the behaviour escalates, or the child is not listening to the adult, then they will be seated away from the play and given ‘thinking time’; this allows the child to reflect on their behaviour (with the support of the staff using questions and prompts)

-If staff feel that the child, the other children or even themselves will benefit from some time away, the child will go to the office to be with the Owner or Manager for 5-10 minutes or until they feel ready to go back to their room to behave appropriately.
+If staff feel that the child will benefit from some time away, the child will go to the office to be with the Owner or Manager for 5-10 minutes or until they feel ready to go back to their room to behave appropriately.

 Children always have the opportunity for their names to be moved back up the chart through a positive change in their behaviour, good listening or working well with others.
 Children will be praised for their efforts of improving their behaviour.